Chart Color Schemes

 Bassendean features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 65.1% of all households, including 28.1% couples with children, 25.4% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 34.9%, with lone person households at 31.7% and group households comprising 3.2% of the total.
-The median household size is 2.3 people, which matches the Greater Perth average.
+Non-family households account for the remaining 34.9%, with lone person households at 31.7% and group households comprising 3.2%.
+The median household size is 2.3 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households